revature-curriculum/primers-foundations/07-DFS-&-BFS/BFS-&-DFS.md

 # Breadth First Search (BFS)

-The Breadth First Search (BFS) traversal is an algorithm, which is used to visit all of the nodes of a given graph.
-In this traversal algorithm, one node is selected and then all of the adjacent nodes are visited one by one.
-After completing all of the adjacent vertices, it moves further to check other vertices and checks its adjacent vertices again.
+The **Breadth First Search traversal** (BFS) is an algorithm, which is used to visit *all* adjacent nodes of a given graph before reaching the end.
+In this traversal algorithm, one node is selected and then all of the **adjacent** nodes are visited one by one.
+After completing all of the **adjacent** vertices, it then moves down to check other vertices and their adjacent vertices.

 ## Visual Walkthrough

 ![BFS Diagram](Images/BFSdiagram.png)

- 1. We start at the top node
+ 1. We start from **top** node, `1`.
- 2. Since there is only one node at the top of this graph, we go down to the next level
+ 2. Since there is only one node at the top of this graph, we go down to the *next* level
- 3. Since there is a node next to this one, BFS will go to that one next
+ 3. The second level down now had two nodes side by side.
+These are the *adjacent vertices*.
+Here we traverse through node `2` and then `3`.
- 4. Now that there are no more nodes in this level, BFS will move to the next layer
+ 4. Now that there are no more nodes in this level, BFS will move down to the next layer, were traverse again left to right.

- 5. Lastly, we will go to the last node in this row which also happens to be the last note in our graph
+Below is the code example to refer to.

 ## Algorithm
 ```java
 class Graph {